akiipli/Allan/README.md

 around, right-click to cancel movement.
 No poses for IK chains.
 No playback for them.
 All must be done.
 Submitted into Trips Code folder Scenes IK a1 to serve as testfile.
 This file opens only in IK project.

+---

+Some notes for IK development.
+I replaced pose transitioning with linear transitioning without rotation.
+This is because IK produces simulated poses.
+I did not replace poses playback with this approach, because it makes objects flicker for some reason.
+Maybe it is too fast and data is not arriving for graphics card in time.
+Always such posing needs to conclude with apply pose function, where fixed goals in this pose are unfixed.
+Unfixing places these goals and subsequent hierarchy into parents space and users and program can continue to move rotate and scale of them.
+To fix a IK goal, press f.